Etienne-bobo/Twitch-PySpark/README.md

 # Twitch-spark

-Real-time Sentiment Analysis of Chat Conversations with PySpark
+Real-time Sentiment Analysis of Chat Conversations using PySpark